 Frequently Asked Questions About Our Summer Camp in New Hampshire

-Our brother-sister camps create a dynamic where children are able to fully integrate into their age groups and form deep social connections without the added pressures of the boy-girl dynamic.
+Brother-sister camps create a dynamic where children are able to fully integrate into their age groups and make deep social connections without the added pressures of the boy-girl dynamic.
 When we do bring our two camps together it is always in the context of making age-appropriate friendships.
-We want to give our campers the chance to avoid the social pressures that can come from coed camps with an intense social scene.
+We want to give our campers the chance to avoid the social pressures that can come from an intense co-ed camp.

 Our daily schedule is called Structured Choice, which means that we give each age group of boys or girls 2, 3 or 4 choices every hour.
 This gives our campers the opportunity to pursue their passions while also getting to try activities that might be a bit outside their comfort zone.
 The final activity each weekday afternoon is called “Club”, and is a chance for campers to pick a passion and pursue it for 5 consecutive days!